 DSpace can apply filters to content/bitstreams, creating new content.
 Filters are included that extract text for full-text searching, and create thumbnails for items that contain images.
 The media filters are controlled by the MediaFilterManager which traverses the asset store, invoking the MediaFilter subclasses on bitstreams.
-The file config/mediafilter.cfg contains a list of bitstream format types and the filters that operate on bitstreams of that type.
+The MediaFilter plugin config item plugin.named.org.dspace.app.mediafilter.MediaFilter in dspace.cfg contains a list of bitstream format types and the filters that operate on bitstreams of that type.
 The media filter system is intended to be run from the command line (or regularly as a cron task):